Goals

 What progress looks like

-Routine progress shows up in reduced chaos.
+Routine progress shows up as less chaos.
 Logging gets faster.
-Shopping becomes easier.
+Shopping gets easier.
 Fewer meals are decided in panic.
-Missing one day no longer triggers a week of drift.
+One bad evening stops staying bad.

 | Signal | What to look for |